adobe/aio-theme/README.md

 ### Accordion

-Accordion has a group of accordion items used to collapse and expand the content
+Accordion has a group of accordion items used to collapse and expand the child content

 #### Accordion item